Description & Background

 On May 19, 2020, following several days of rain, failure occurred at both Edenville and Sanford Dams, which are located in central Michigan in the United States, with resulting downstream flooding that caused extensive property and environmental damage.
 Fortunately, there was no loss of life because, in the face of uncertainty about how events would unfold, a cautious decision was made to evacuate about 10,000 people starting about 18 hours before it was clear that either dam was going to fail, resulting in an estimated 10 to 20 lives saved.

 These dams were two of four dams which were all owned by the same dam owner and located in series along the Tittabawassee River.
 The other two dams were Secord Dam and Smallwood Dam.
-Secord is the most upstream of the four dams, followed further downstream by Smallwood, Edenville, and, finally, Sanford (Figure 1).
+Secord is the most upstream of the four dams, followed further downstream by Smallwood, Edenville, and, finally, Sanford (see Figure 1 on the Photos Tab).

-All four of the dams included earth-fill embankments, radial-gated concrete spillways, and powerhouses; the layout of Edenville Dam is shown in Figure 2, with the failure location noted in the lower right of this figure.
+All four of the dams included earth-fill embankments, radial-gated concrete spillways, and powerhouses; the layout of Edenville Dam is shown in Figure 2 (see the Photos Tab), with the failure location noted in the lower right of this figure.
 All four dams were built from 1923 to 1925, over a period of 1.5 years, and construction was completed a year ahead of schedule, possibly for financial reasons (regarding making the Edenville power plant operational, a memo during the construction phase states that “this should be done as quickly as possible so that the plant will begin returning a revenue”).

 Edenville Dam, which created Wixom Lake, had a maximum height of 52 feet (16 meters), a total length of about 6,130 feet (1,868 meters), and a lake storage at normal pool of about 36,000 acre-feet (44 million cubic meters), and it provided about half of the total power and revenue from the four dams.
 At the failure section, Edenville Dam had a height of between 30 and 32 feet (9.1-9.8 meters).